jonmellman/jamrecorder/README.md

 ## Features:
 * Hands-free recording ("Alexa, ask JamRecorder to start recording").
 This is important since I'm often tethered to cables and my hands are occupied.
 * High-quality recordings using an external USB microphone.
-This lets me
 * Recordings are automatically uploaded to Dropbox for easy sharing.
 I printed out a QR code that links to the Dropbox folder and taped it to the wall of our rehearsal room, so it's easy for anyone to find their recordings.
 * Fun auto-generated song names.